emrekarapaca/kmeans-cpp/README.md

 ## Requirements
 - C++ compiler (supporting C++11 or later)
-- Python 3.9 or later (optional, for data generation and visualization)
+- Python 3.9 or later (optional, for data visualization (matplotlib))

 ## How to Run
 1. Open a terminal and navigate to the project directory.